Fartuess/Tropical-Engine/README.md

 * Easy gameplay coding with IUpdate'able interface
 * Input Management System which allows creating abstract input actions and binding physical keys to them.
 * Level and asset serialization
+* Importing models using Open Asset Importer or FBX SDK.
+* Importing levels from FBX allows creating them in 3D applications like Maya, 3ds Max or Blender.

 #### Shaders and Materials ####
 * Flexible system of managing shaders and materials
 * Shaders builders allow creating shaders from modules.
 Shader builder can create shaders for multiple passes from one set of modules.